FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/performance-management.md

 - Reviewing the results of the annual assessment.

-For CSPs with more than one agency ATO/ATU, security control CA-7 | Continuous Monitoring requires the CSP to implement the collaborative ConMon approach described in [Section 7](#heading=h.8x5s79v6vku6) of this playbook.
+For CSPs with more than one agency ATO/ATU, security control CA-7 | Continuous Monitoring requires the CSP to implement the approach described in the [Collaborative ConMon](collaborative-monitoring.md) section of this playbook.

 Agencies should implement an escalation process to monitor their authorized CSOs, which may result in one of the following escalation levels[^2]: